dannyvelas/my-astro-website/src/pages/posts/the-expression-problem.md

 ### Evaluation

 This approach solves all four criteria.
-We were able to add new behaviors by creating a new Typclass that is a subclass of the `Mode` Typeclass; we were able to add new representations by creating a new data type that implements the `Mode` Typeclass; And, we were able to do this without any type assertions or separate complication!
+We were able to add new behaviors by creating a new Typeclass that is a subclass of the `Mode` Typeclass; we were able to add new representations by creating a new data type that implements the `Mode` Typeclass; And, we were able to do this without any type assertions or separate complication!

 | Criteria                   | Pass | Fail |
 | -------------------------- | ---- | ---- |